 Unusual Options Activity Insight: Melco Resorts and Enter

-On Thursday, shares of Melco Resorts and Enter (NASDAQ:MLCO) saw unusual options activity.
-After the option alert, the stock price moved down to $15.6.
+Shares of Melco Resorts and Enter (NASDAQ:MLCO) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $14.82.

 - Option Type: SWEEP